-To learn about the current state, future trajectory, and likely events for a given patient, we introduce statistical models that effectively borrow strength from the experiences of prior patients whose hospitalizations are completed.
-The problem is hierarchical because we observe a vector of data for a given patient and seek to predict their future biomarker trajectories and event outcome from models estimated for a population of persons like them.
-The specific goal is to estimate the joint distribution of an at-risk patient’s future biomarker trajectory and critical events given their baseline characteristics and prior biomarker trajectories during hospital admission.
-We use a Bayesian approach to exploit both the computational flexibility of Markov Chain Monte Carlo algorithms and to leave open the possibility of introducing informative priors where solid prior knowledge exists.
+We observe repeated values of multiple biomarkers for each patient and seek to predict his/her future biomarker trajectories and event risks from models estimated for a population of patients.
+Hierarchical modeling is a natural choice for this task.
+We use a Bayesian approach to exploit both the computational flexibility of Markov Chain Monte Carlo algorithms and to allow for informative priors where solid prior knowledge exists.

-In the COVID-19 application, we jointly model three continuous biomarkers: the ratio of oxygen saturation measured by pulse oximetry divided by the fraction of inspired oxygen (SpO$_2$-FiO$_2$ ratio) which is a measure of lung efficiency; pulse rate; and body temperature.
-But the methods are flexible to the number and type of biomarkers.
+In the COVID-19 application, we jointly model three continuous biomarkers: pulse rate; body temperature; and SpO$_2$-FiO$_2$ ratio, a measure of lung efficiency calculated by dividing oxygen saturation measurement from pulse oximetry by the fraction of inspired oxygen.
 We assume that the joint distribution of the continuous biomarkers can be reasonably approximated by a linear mixed effects model.
 Because it is unlikely that biomarker measurements have marginal distributions well approximated by the Gaussian, we replace the observed biomarker values by the corresponding quantiles of a Gaussian variate.
-Once models are estimated and predictions made, we transform them back to the original scale of observation.
+Once models are estimated and predictions made, we transform them back to the original scales.

 In the prospective model for biomarkers’ trajectories, the time origin is the day of admission.
-In the multivariate mixed effects model for $[Y_{1:t} \given Y_0, X] $, the mean curve for each biomarker is assumed to be a smooth function of time as represented by a natural spline with fixed degrees of freedom.
-Baseline measures $X$ are included as fixed effects.
-The smooth function is allowed to vary among patients by including the spline basis as random effects.
-The covariance matrix of the random effects is assumed to be unstructured.
-This model is used to estimate the mean curves and the covariance matrices of the multivariate response vector for each patient.
+The multivariate mixed effects model for $[Y_{1:t} \given Y_0, X] $ assumes the mean curve for each biomarker to be a smooth function of time, represented by a natural spline with fixed degrees of freedom.
+Baseline covariates $X$ are included as fixed effects.
+The smooth function is allowed to vary among patients by including the spline bases as random effects.
+This model is used to estimate the mean curves and the covariance of the multivariate response vector for each patient.
 We then use this model to simulate future realizations for the biomarkers from the distribution $[ Y_{t+1:T} | Y_{1:t} , X]$ that are needed in predicting future events.